Disaster Ready Fund

 The safety and wellbeing of Australians is the Government’s highest priority.

-With increased severity and frequency of disasters across Australia, it’s critical to ensure that communities are as prepared as possible.
+With increased severity and frequency of disasters across Australia, it’s critical to ensure that systemic disaster risk is addressed and Australia is as prepared as possible for future disasters.

 - What will it look like?

-The DRF will provide up to $200 million every year over five years to disaster resilience and mitigation projects across Australia.
+The DRF will provide up to $1 billion over five years from 1 July 2023 for disaster resilience and mitigation projects across Australia, with funding to be matched by states and territories where possible.

 Projects may include direct investment in grey and green-blue infrastructure, for example levees, floodways, seawalls, firebreaks, constructed wetlands and reefs.